PRFTAdobe/aem-react-core-wcm-components-base/README.md

-# AEM WCM Components - React Core implementation
+# AEM WCM Components - React Core Implementation

 This module provides a React implementation for the [AEM core components](https://www.aemcomponents.dev/).
 This enables you to use the core components: